dalance/procs/README.md

 If output lines exceed terminal height, pager is used automatically.
 This behavior and pager command can be specified by configuration file.

+### Watch mode

+If `--watch <second>` option is used, procs automatically updates output like `top`.
+The update interval can be specified by the option argument.

 ### Sort column